pierfarrugia/svgicons_embed/README.md

 It's quite easy to build your own svg library this way and to save big amount of loading time.

 Regarding the CSS library way, the big pro of this embed version is that it's lot easier to build (no data URI, no color filter to build).

 Color of the element is applied (inherited), and size follow your HTML.

-The big pro of the CSS is that's it's only CSS: no javascript.
+The big pro of the CSS: it's only CSS, no javascript.

-Regarding SVG sprite, this embed version is not more complicated to build (even slightly easier), but SVG sprite always complicated to size with text, and not so easy for color.
+Regarding SVG sprite (the traditionnal way!), this embed version is not more complicated to build (even slightly easier), but lot easier to size and to color than SVG sprite.

 Thanks for reading